Getica: Cassiodorus

 Cassiodorus was a native Italian (Squillace, Bruttium), who rose to become advisor and secretary to the Gothic kings in various high offices.
 His and the Goths' most successful years were perhaps the reign of Theodoric.
 The policy of Theodoric's government at that time was reconciliation and in that spirit he incorporated Italians into the government whenever he could.
 He asked Cassiodorus to write a work on the Goths that would, in essence, demonstrate their antiquity, nobility, experience and fitness to rule.

 Theodoric died in 526 and Cassiodorus went on to serve his successors in the same capacity.
 He had not by any means forgotten the task assigned to him by his former king.
-In 533 a letter ostensibly written by King Athalaric to the senate in Rome, but ghosted by Cassiodorus, mentions the great work on the Goths, now complete, in which Cassiodorus "restored the Amali with the illustriousness of their race."
+In 533 a letter ostensibly written by King Athalaric to the senate in Rome, but ignored by Cassiodorus, mentions the great work on the Goths, now complete, in which Cassiodorus "restored the Amali with the illustriousness of their race."

 The work must have been written at Ravenna, seat of the Gothic kings, between 526 at latest and 533.

 What Cassiodorus did with the manuscripts after that remains unknown.
-The fact that Jordanes once obtained them from a steward indicates that the wealthy Cassiodorus was able to hire at least one full-time custodian of them and other manuscripts of his; i.e., a private librarian (a custom not unknown even today).
+The fact that Jordanes once obtained them from a steward indicates that the wealthy Cassiodorus was able to hire at least one full-time custodian of them and other manuscripts of his, i.e., a private librarian (a custom not unknown even today).

 Jordanes says in the preface to Getica that he obtained them from the librarian for three days in order to read them again (relegi).
 The times and places of these readings have been the concern of many scholars, as this information possibly bears on how much of Getica is based on Cassiodorus.

 There are two main theories, one expressed by the Mierow source below, and one by the O'Donnell source below.
 Mierow's is earlier and does not include a letter cited by O'Donnell.

 Gothic sovereignty came to an end with the reconquest of Italy by Belisarius, military chief of staff for Justinian, ending in 539.
 Cassiodorus' last ghost writing for the Gothic kings was done for Witiges, who was removed to Constantinople in 540.
 A number of token kings ruled from there while Belisarius established that the Goths were not going to reinvade and retake Italy (which was however taken again by the Lombards after Justinian's death).

 Cassiodorus retired in 540 to his home town of Squillace, where he used his wealth to build a monastery with school and library, Vivarium.